sriramlab/SCORE/README.md

 If you find that this software is useful for your research project, please cite our paper:

-Wu, Y., Yaschenko, A., Heydary, M. H., & Sankararaman, S. (2019).
-Fast estimation of genetic correlation for Biobank-scale data. bioRxiv, 525055.
+Yue Wu, Kathryn S. Burch, Andrea Ganna, Päivi ajukanta, Bogdan Pasaniuc, Sriram Sankararaman, Fast estimation of genetic correlation for biobank-scale data, The American Journal of Human Genetics,
+Volume 109, Issue 1,
+2022
 ## Getting Started

 ### Prerequisites